majguo/liberty-aad-oidc/README.md

 ## Introduction
 This project provides a demo on how to secure your application which is running on WebSphere Liberty server by using Azure Active Directory OpenID Connect.
-The demo named `javaee-cafe` shows using Java EE thin wars with Docker repositories, layering, and caching.
+The`javaee-cafe` demo shows using Java EE thin wars with Docker repositories, layering, and caching.
 It uses Liberty server under Docker using the `websphere-liberty` image that is available from the online Docker Hub repository.
 The following is how you run the demo.

 ## Prerequisites
 * Register an [Azure subscription](https://azure.microsoft.com/en-us/)